meteorids/meteorids/README.md

 - 👋 Hi, I’m @meteorids
 - :sunrise: I’m interested in physics and math (radiative transfer)
 - :telescope: I’m currently a phd student, Research and a Teaching Assistant
-- :earth_americas: I’m looking to collaborate on radiative transfer, atmospheric sciences, remote sensing and aerosols.
+- :earth_americas: I’m looking to collaborate on radiative transfer, remote sensing and aerosols.
 - :globe_with_meridians: Check out my website..

 ### My main profile is: